If you think of something else you would like to know, please email your question to our Admissions team, take part in the next chat or call us!

 Q. Does it matter when I apply?

-A: We strongly encourage all applicants — including MSTP — to apply as early as possible due to our competitive rolling admission process.
+A: We strongly encourage all applicants — including MSTP — to apply as early as possible due to our competitive rolling interview notification process.
 June is a good month to apply!

 Q: What qualities do you look for in med school applicants?

-Q: What happens after I submit my application?
+Q: What happens after I submit my AMCAS application?

 Q: How many people apply to U-M and how many applicants get interviews?

-A: We usually receive about 6,000+ applications, and will interview approximately 550 candidates.
+A: We typically receive ~10,000+ applications and interview approximately 400 MD and MSTP candidates.

-Q. What is an interview day like at Michigan?
+Q. What is the interview experience like at Michigan?

-A. It's a fast-paced but fun day that provides plenty of opportunities for you to learn about us and for us to learn about you.
-Read more and watch videos about our "24 Hours in Blue" interview days.
+A. It is a fast-paced but fun virtual experience that provides plenty of opportunities for you to learn about us and for us to learn about you.

 Q: How many students from outside of Michigan do you take?

-A: Our aim is that about half the class or more will be made up of non-Michigan residents.
+A: Our aim is that about half the class will be made up of non-Michigan residents.
 The entering class is very diverse.
 For more information, please review our Class Profiles.

 Q: When do I have to decide which school I will attend?